Where are they now?

 Milord ran his final race at Worcester on 11th June after an interesting career which started in Germany as a 2 year old which included a run in their Derby.
 A fourth at the Cheltenham Festival was probably his highlight, although winning was probably better.
 He raced in 47 races, five of which he won and accumulated a total of £37,512 prize money during a glittering seven year career.

 Milord is now enjoying his retirement with Teresa Thurston who has been gradually introducing new experiences such as lunging, cross country schooling and a few cows!
 He has settled in very nicely and Teresa feels very lucky to have been given the chance with Milord.
-The aim is to carry on gently schooling and generally broadening his horizons, with the hope that by spring next year, he might be up to a few competitions; the goal is to compete in an unaffiliated event.
+His latest role at the farm is shepherding where he is doing a great job as the sheep don't react to him as much as a dog.

 Very much a family favourite for his owners David and Julie Martin who bought him originally with the view of running at The Cheltenham Festival.
 That quickly changed and they kept him flat racing with John Hills where he won four races and over £90,000 in prize money; he climbed to a highest rating of 97 on the flat.
 Forgotten Hero them came to me with the view of going hurdling and although he never won, he was narrowly beaten at York on two occasions, finishing second in competitive handicaps.
 We ran a couple of times over hurdles where he also finished second, but we felt after running a total of 40 times, he deserved a good and happy retirement which he now has.